 - In normal mode by SPI interface.
 A second supply voltage ( $V{CC}$ ) is required for bidirectional SPI communication - In fail mode by the corresponding direct inputs IN1:IN4.
-OUT6 is off in this mode
+The OUT5 for the penta version and the OUT6 are off in this mode